Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 * Secure secrets with Azure Key vault
 * Provide individual pods access to Key vault secrets using workload identity
 * Secure your AKS environment with Azure Policy and Network policy
-* Protect access to your application using Application Gateway
+* Protect access to your application using Application Web routing Ingress Controller
 * Automatically scale your application with cluster autoscaler and horizontal pod autoscaler
 * Queue jobs using Azure queue
 * Store vectors of your knowledge base and perform vector search using a pod running on AKS